Microcode

-In processor design, microcode is a technique that interposes an intermediate layer between the central processing unit (CPU) hardware and the programmer-visible instruction set architecture of a computer.

-Microcode is a layer of hardware-level instructions that implement higher-level machine code instructions or internal finite-state machine sequencing in many digital processing elements.
-Microcode is used in general-purpose central processing units, although in current desktop CPUs, it can be a fallback path for cases that the faster hardwired control unit cannot handle.
+In processor design, microcode serves as an intermediary layer situated between the central processing unit (CPU) hardware and the programmer-visible instruction set architecture of a computer.
+It consists of a set of hardware-level instructions that implement the higher-level machine code instructions or control internal finite-state machine sequencing in many digital processing components.
+While microcode is utilized in Intel and AMD general-purpose CPUs in contemporary desktops and laptops, it functions only as a fallback path for scenarios that the faster hardwired control unit is unable to manage.

-Microcode typically resides in special high-speed memory and translates machine instructions, state machine data, or other input into sequences of detailed circuit-level operations.
-It separates the machine instructions from the underlying electronics so that instructions can be designed and altered more freely.
-It also facilitates the building of complex multi-step instructions, while reducing the complexity of computer circuits.
-Writing microcode is often called microprogramming and the microcode in a particular processor implementation is sometimes called a microprogram.
+Housed in special high-speed memory, microcode translates machine instructions, state machine data, or other input into sequences of detailed circuit-level operations.
+It separates the machine instructions from the underlying electronics, thereby enabling greater flexibility in designing and altering instructions.
+Moreover, it facilitates the construction of complex multi-step instructions, while simultaneously reducing the complexity of computer circuits.
+The act of writing microcode is often referred to as microprogramming, and the microcode in a specific processor implementation is sometimes termed a microprogram.

-More extensive microcoding allows small and simple microarchitectures to emulate more powerful architectures with wider word length, more execution units and so on, which is a relatively simple way to achieve software compatibility between different products in a processor family.
+Through extensive microprogramming, microarchitectures of smaller scale and simplicity can emulate more robust architectures with wider word lengths, additional execution units, and so forth.
+This approach provides a relatively straightforward method of ensuring software compatibility between different products within a processor family.

-Some hardware vendors, especially IBM/Lenovo, use the term microcode as a synonym for firmware.
-In that way, all code within a device is termed microcode regardless of it being microcode or machine code; for example, hard disk drives are said to have their microcode updated, though they typically contain both microcode and firmware.